About

 Download a PDF of our current Strategic Plan.

 Derek Jenkins (he/him) is a multidisciplinary artist.
 His practice tends toward the handmade and the documentary, with an interest in labour, ecology, and technology.
 His films have screened widely, and he also makes work for the gallery setting.
-Derek was previously general manager and lab technician at Niagara Custom Lab, and he currently serves as secretary on the board of directors of the Canadian Filmmakers Distribution Centre.
+Derek was previously general manager and lab technician at Niagara Custom Lab, and he currently serves as Chair on the board of directors of the Canadian Filmmakers Distribution Centre.
 He is from Arkansas and has lived in central Hamilton for over a decade.

 Sanaa Humayun (she/her) is an artist, writer, & curator, with a practice that thinks about non-narrative story telling, the histories held within objects, and a softness for woven cloth.
 She is passionate about growing community through means of food, laughter, and an unapologetic love of gossip.
 Along with Kiona Callihoo Ligtvoet, Sanaa co-organizes Making Space – a peer mentorship group for early-career BIPOC artists.